 \begin{prop} Let $n \geq 0$ be an integer or $n = \infty$.
 A map $f \colon X \to Y$ of based path-connected spaces is boundedly $n$-acyclic if and only if the induced homomorphism $f_* \colon \pi_1(X) \to \pi_1(Y)$ is boundedly $n$-acyclic. \end{prop} \begin{proof} Consider the following diagram of spaces

 where the horizontal maps $c_{X}$ and $c_Y$ are the canonical maps to (some functorial model of) the classifying spaces of the respective fundamental groups.
-By the \emph{Mapping Theorem} (with coefficients) \cite{vbc, Ivanov17, FM:Grom, clara:book}, the restriction homomorphisms associated to the horizontal maps $c_{X}$ and $c_Y$ induce (isometric) isomorphisms in bounded cohomology $H^\bullet_b(B\pi_1(-); V) \to H^\bullet_b(-; V)$ for all $\R$-generated Banach modules $V$.
-Notice that since the classifying maps are $\pi_1$-isomorphisms, $V$ is isomorphic as $\R[\pi_1]$-module to its pullback.
-So, $f$ is boundedly $n$-acyclic if and only if $B(f_*)$ is boundedly $n$-acyclic, and therefore the required result follows. \end{proof}
+By the \emph{Mapping Theorem} (with coefficients) \cite{vbc, Ivanov17, FM:Grom, clara:book}, the restriction homomorphisms associated to the horizontal maps $c_{X}$ and $c_Y$ induce (isometric) isomorphisms in bounded cohomology for all $\R$-generated (or dual normed) Banach $\pi_1$-modules $V$.
+Note that since the classifying maps are $\pi_1$-isomorphisms, $V$ is isomorphic as $\R[\pi_1]$-module to its pullback.
+So, $f$ is boundedly $n$-acyclic if and only if $Bf_*$ is boundedly $n$-acyclic, and therefore the required result follows. \end{proof}

-\begin{rem} The class of boundedly $n$-acyclic maps/homomorphisms is closed under composition, but it does not satisfy the 2-out-of-3 property: there are composable homomorphisms $\Gamma \xrightarrow{\phi} K \xrightarrow{\phi'} L$ such that $\phi'$ and $\phi'\phi$ are boundedly $n$-acyclic but $\phi$ is not (e.g., for $\Gamma$ and $L$ the trivial group and $K$ a non-trivial amenable group -- see the surjectivity assumption in Theorem~\ref{thm:main:groups}).
+\begin{rem} The class of boundedly $n$-acyclic maps/homomorphisms is closed under composition, but it does not satisfy the 2-out-of-3 property: there are composable homomorphisms $\Gamma \xrightarrow{\phi} K \xrightarrow{\phi'} L$ such that $\phi'$ and $\phi'\phi$ are boundedly $n$-acyclic but $\phi$ is not (e.g., for $\Gamma$ and $L$ the trivial group and $K$ a non-trivial amenable group -- note the surjectivity assumption in Theorem~\ref{thm:main:groups}).
 On the other hand, $\phi'$ is boundedly $n$-acyclic if both $\phi$ and $\phi' \phi$ are boundedly $n$-acyclic. \end{rem}

-\begin{rem} There are analogous definitions with respect to $W$-generated Banach modules as follows.
+\begin{rem} There are analogous definitions in the case of $W$-generated Banach modules.
 Let $n \geq 0$ be an integer or $n=\infty$, let $f \colon X \to Y$ be a map of based path-connected spaces and let $W$ be a Banach $\pi_1(Y)$-module.
 The map $f$ is \emph{$\langle W \rangle$-boundedly $n$-acyclic} if the restriction map

 is an isomorphism for $i \leq n$ and injective for $i = n + 1$ for every $W$-generated Banach $\pi_1(Y)$-module $V$.
 Definition \ref{def:intro:bdd:cohom:equiv} corresponds to the case $W = \R$.
-We don't know if a boundedly acyclic map is also $\langle W \rangle$-boundedly acyclic for any $W$. \end{rem}
+We do not know if a boundedly acyclic map is also $\langle W \rangle$-boundedly acyclic for general $W$. \end{rem}